presstofan/academic-kickstart/content/post/covid19_sim_tokyo/index.md

 * No measure (e.g. quarantine, isolation, hospitalisation) is taken to tackle the outbreak.
 * The outbreak starts from a populous and well-connected area (e.g. Shinjuku) with an initial 100 infected cases.

-These assumptions probably mean that the simulations are based on the absolute worst-case scenario and it is very unlikely that we are going to see it in real life.
+These assumptions probably mean that the simulations are based on the ideal scenario and it is very unlikely that we are going to see it in real life.
 However, the simulations can still provide a scope to see the role of transportation and human movement play in a potential outbreak in megacities.

 ## Data

 To model the spread of the disease we need to know the pattern of movement in a typical day.
 I have found the "Traffic Flow: Person Trip OD Amount Data" from [Japan National Land Numeric Information website](http://nlftp.mlit.go.jp/ksj-e/gml/datalist/KsjTmplt-S05-b.html).
 The dataset has OD (origin-destination) amounts by the purpose and by the transportation means between zones derived from surveys on person trips in three major metropolitan areas (Tokyo urban area, Kinki Urban Area, and Chukyo urban area).
 I used a subset of the Tokyo urban area data.

 We also need to know the population in each of the simulated locations.
 This kind of information is available through the format of raster file, which I got from [WorldPop](https://www.worldpop.org/geodata/summary?id=6381).
 The original resolution is 100 m<sup>2</sup>.
 Simulating at this resolution in the central Tokyo area would generate hundreds of millions of cells, which is not practical.
 I, therefore, used a much lower resolution at 1 km<sup>2</sup>.
 This still makes the population data at a finer level than the OD flow data which is at zone-level (i.e. sub-district).
 I have matched the two datasets by making a couple of simple assumptions.

 Combining these two datasets we have something below.
 The heatmap shows the population density while the lines are OD flows.